 The inquiry proved challenging yet engaging for the students and they enjoyed comparing their results.

 During the first lesson, one student interpreted the scatter graph as a time series with the line of best fit viewed as a trend line.
-Ann distinguished the two by adding a time series to the prompt and, in the discussion that followed, drew out the knowledge that existed in the class about scatter graphs.
+In the second lesson I added a time series to the prompt so we could compare and contrast.
+In the discussion that followed, I was able to draw out the students' knowledge about scatter graphs.

-At the end of the second lesson, Ann used the learning journey to encourage students to reflect on how their inquiry skills had developed.
+At the end of the lesson, I used the learning journey to encourage students to reflect on how their inquiry skills had developed.

-Michael David Black (a grade 6 teacher at the Canadian International School in Singapore) posted the picture on twitter.
+Michael David Black (a grade 6 teacher at the Canadian International School in Singapore) posted this picture on twitter.
 It shows the response of one of his pupils to the prompt.